 What are your operating hours?

 Holiday in the Park hours are listed in the calendar above.
 You may also view our operating calendar.

 What are the current ticket prices?

-We are pleased to offer a variety of gruesome ticket packages.
-Specific pricing for Fright Fest tickets and season passes can be found listed above.
+We are pleased to offer a variety of holly jolly ticket packages.
+Specific pricing for Holiday in the Park tickets and season passes can be found listed above.